ChristianNally/web-2023-Feb-06-west-samples/w04d3/README.md

 ### To Do
 - [ ] AJAX
 - [ ] XMLHttpRequest (XHR) Object
+- [ ] Build a simple Express server to serve our app
-- [ ] Use AJAX to retrieve data from a remote server
+- [ ] Use AJAX to retrieve data from our server
 - [ ] Use jQuery to update the DOM with the retrieved data
-- [ ] Use AJAX to submit data to a remote server
+- [ ] Use AJAX to submit data to our server
 - [ ] All without refreshing the browser